WebAhead/master-reference/coursebook/week-2/project/README.md

 #### What does generateId do?
 You do not need to understand this function.
 Each time you call generateId it will give you a unique number!

+#### What does cloneArrayOfObjects do?
+Makes a copy of your array of objects, so that if you make changes to the new array or its objects, the originial remains unchanged.

 #### Functions that manage a todoList

 ##### `addTodo`